-In this case, the requested rezoning is a single lot in a residential area located 5 blocks from frequent bus routes and a about a mile away from an RTD light rail station.
+In this case, the requested rezoning would enable ADU construction on an individual zone lot in a residential area.
+The site is proximate to transit, as it is located 1⁄2 mile north of a light rail station and 5 blocks west of a bus route with 30-minute headways.
 This rezoning to an ADU zone district will have minimal impacts on the surrounding neighborhood and is consistent with Blueprint Denver recommendations.